-Former Judge Knew to Call Morgan, Collin, Yeast & Salyer Right Away After His Car Wreck
+Former Judge Knew to Call Morgan, Collin, Yeast & Salyer Right Away After His Car Accident

 Bill Trude is a former circuit judge for Estill, Lee and Owsley counties.
 When a driver crossed over the center line and crashed head-on into his car, the judge knew exactly who to call: Morgan, Collins, Yeast & Salyer.